In this section, you can find out more about the claims we make in our adverts.

 Upgrading homes to smart meters won't happen overnight.
-There are more than 26 million homes for the energy suppliers to get to, with the goal of every home in England, Scotland and Wales having a smart meter by the end of the rollout.
-The time it takes for you to get your smart meter will generally depend on two factors -
+There are more than 26 million homes for the energy suppliers to get to, with the goal of every home in England, Scotland and Wales having a smart meter by the end of 2025.
+The time it takes for you to get your smart meter will generally depend on two factors:

 1. Who your energy supplier is

 Every gas and electricity supplier will each have their own timetable to get this huge job done.

 2. Your home